suutari-ai/shuup/doc/ref/units.rst

     gram with symbol "g" and this is 100, then the unit prices should be rendered as "$5.95 per 100g".

-``DisplayUnit.is_countable``
+``DisplayUnit.allow_bare_number``
-    Boolean which should be true for units with integral values.
-Values of countable units can be shown without the symbol occasionally.
-    Usually wanted if the unit is a Piece, i.e. showing just "$5,95" rather than "$5,95 per pc.".
+    If this boolean is true, then values of this unit can be shown without the symbol occasionally.
+Usually wanted if the unit is a Piece, i.e. showing just "$5,95" in product listings rather than "$5,95 per pc.".

 ``DisplayUnit.default``
     Use this display unit as the default display unit for its internal